10 Best Food Holidays To Enjoy During the Month of May

 National Hoagie Day (May 5th)

-Why is this holiday on our list?
-Because coconut cream pie is amazing, that’s why.
-In fact, we feel that all of the cream pies are pretty good.
-Chocolate, banana, lemon-lime, vanilla, and coconut cream pies are epic and deserve all the attention they deserve.
-Unfortunately, only coconut cream pie is represented during this month but that’s okay, we’ll take it!
+Coconut cream pie is amazing.
+In fact, we feel that all cream pies are pretty good.
+Chocolate, banana, lemon, vanilla, and coconut cream pies are epic and deserve all the attention they get.
+It’s rich, sweet, and melts in your mouth delicious!

 National Butterscotch Brownie Day (May 9th)

-Butterscotch brownies are also known as “blondies” and they are delicious.
-We like all versions of these brownies, but one of our favorite brownies is chocolate chip pecan blondies.
-Pair them with a cold glass of milk and you have something really special.
+Butterscotch brownies, also known as blondies, are delicious.
+We like all versions of these brownies, but one of our favorite recipes is chocolate chip pecan blondies.
+Pair them with a cold glass of milk, and you have something really special.
 What makes these brownies really special is that they are very easy to make.

 National Apple Pie Day (May 13th)